Cherokee cyclists complete 'Remember the Removal' ride, reflect on challenges ancestors faced on Trail of Tears

 “As the distance grows between us and our ancestral land, so does our physical pain,” Smith said.
 “I’m speechless when people ask me about it.
 There’s really no words to talk about how mentally and physically exhausting this trip was, but it was so rewarding at the same time.”

-Video: 'Killers of the Flower Moon' filming bring tourism to Pawhuska.
+<&rdpStrong>Video: ‘Killers of the Flower Moon’ filming bring tourism to Pawhuska.

 Blake Douglas